This fact sheet explores the building that houses the Australian Parliament. Discover key facts about the building and its symbolism.

 The Forecourt, which is the main entrance to Parliament House, is designed to invite people into the building to observe the democratic process.
 A large open space, it is framed by 2 walls that appear to be outstretched as if in a gesture of welcome.
 The Forecourt mosaic is based on a design by Warlpiri artist Michael Nelson Jagamara called Possum and Wallaby Dreaming.

-The 2 curved walls in Parliament House also separate the 2 chambers.
-This separation represents Australia's bicameral parliamentary system in which laws can only be passed if both houses agree.
-The House of Representatives and Senate chambers are the largest spaces in the building.
-Members of parliament meet in the chambers to debate bills—proposed laws—and represent the people from their electorate or state/territory.
+The 2 curved walls in Parliament House also separate the Senate and House of Representatives.
+This separation represents Australia's bicameral parliamentary system in which laws can only be passed if both agree.
+The Senate and House are the largest rooms in the building.
+Members of parliament meet in these rooms to debate bills—proposed laws—and represent the people from their electorate or state/territory.

-The colours of the chambers are based on those used in the United Kingdom Parliament, with red for the Senate and green for the House of Representatives.
+The colours of the rooms are based on those used in the British Parliament, with red for the Senate and green for the House.
 These traditionally rich colours have been adapted to reflect the Australian landscape.
-The green used in the House of Representatives and the red in the Senate are similar to the grey-green and red ochre colours of the Australian landscape.
+The green used in the House and the red in the Senate are similar to the grey-green and red ochre colours of the Australian landscape.

 The distinctive flagmast marks the exact centre of the building, stands 81 metres high and weighs 220 tonnes.
 It is one of the largest stainless steel structures in the world.
 The Australian flag flies over Parliament House 24 hours a day and is about the size of the side of a double-decker bus.